How accurate are Bayes factor-based null hypothesis tests? A simulation study: Results

 \subsection{Design 3: 2x2 repeated measures design with crossed random effects for subjects and items}

 We studied a repeated measures \(2 \times 2\) Latin square design with crossed random effects for subjects and items.
 We again used the ``warp3'' method for bridge sampling, and used \(10,000\) iterations of MCMC sampling.
 We first investigated model convergence.
 Across all model fits (\(200\) simulations \(\times 3\) effects \(\times 2\) models (H0/H1) \(= 1200\) fits), we observed 0 divergent transitions.
-R-hat exceeded the threshold of 1.05 for at least one population-level parameter in 1 case, suggesting overall good model convergence.
+R-hat exceeded the threshold of 1.01 for at least one population-level parameter in 4 cases, suggesting overall good model convergence.
 However, during the bridge sampling, there was the warning message ``logml could not be estimated within maxiter, rerunning with adjusted starting value.
-Estimate might be more variable than usual'' in 37\% of simulations, suggesting problems with the bridge sampling.
+Estimate might be more variable than usual'' in 222 simulations (37.00\%), suggesting problems with the bridge sampling.
+In 214 cases, the warning message occurred for the H0 model.
+For the H1 model, there were warning messages in 209 cases.
+Out of the total $3 \times 200 = 600$ simulations, 487 simulated the H0 and 113 simulated the H1.
+From these simulations, of the H0 simulations, 170 (35\%) exhibited a warning message, and of the H1 simulations, 52 (46\%) exhibited a warning message, suggesting slightly increased percentage.
 We again looked at the results separately for simulations with versus without warning messages from the bridge sampler.

 The results (see Fig.~\ref{fig:2stepItem-plot}) showed that -- for simulations without warning messages from the bridge sampling -- the posterior model probabilities did not differ from the prior model probability for the main effects.
 Indeed, the null hypothesis that the posterior model probability was equal to the prior was supported by Bayesian t-tests (see Fig.~\ref{fig:2stepItem-plot}B) showing Bayes factors of \(BF01 > 3\) for the null hypothesis for the two main effects (sensitivity analyses showed stronger effects for main effect A than B), and reliability diagrams did not show clear evidence for bias (Fig.~\ref{fig:2stepItem-plot}C-D).
 For the interaction, the results were not quite clear: the results from the Bayesian t-test strongly depended on the prior scale; moreover, a slight deviation seemed present in the reliability diagrams (see Fig.~\ref{fig:2stepItem-plot}E) and more SBC simulations may be needed to judge whether this deviation is reliable.